fastats/learning/performance/2017_07_strassens_algorithm/readme.md

 # Strassen's Algorithm

-*25th July*, by Dave Willmer *
+*25th July 2017*, by Dave Willmer

-In the [first lesson] we focussed on matrix-matrix multiplication (MMM), partially because it's a simple concept and a nice way to teach the more complex performance ideas, but also because it's an important building block for all of linear algebra.
+In the [first lesson](../2017_06_performance_basics) we focussed on matrix-matrix multiplication (MMM), partially because it's a simple concept and a nice way to teach the more complex performance ideas, but also because it's an important building block for all of linear algebra.

 Given that it is so central to understanding linear algebra, we are going to focus on it in this lesson as well, however instead of looking at optimising for hardware, we will look at optimising the algorithm from a mathematical point of view.

-- We will cover [Strassen's Algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm), as an introduction to implementing divide-and-conquer algorithms to reduce the algorithmic complexity.
+- We will cover [Strassen's Algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm), as a simple, pragmatic introduction to implementing divide-and-conquer algorithms to reduce the algorithmic complexity.
-- We will then look at the various algorithms which improve on Strassen's.

 ### Strassen's Algorithm